 Pancake Base Ingredients

-- Herbs and spices: Garlic powder, onion powder, or even fresh herbs can provide a savory punch.
+- Herbs and spices: Try garlic powder, onion powder, or fresh parsley.

 Step-by-Step Recipe for Spinach Pancakes